rafraph/grpcCppChat/README.md

 # grpcCppChat

-This c++ project demonstrate simple chat app using grpc
+This c++ project demonstrate simple chat app using gRPC

 Note: tested on Ubuntu 20.04 LTS